Contexter/FountainAI/MiscTools/Matrix Bot Merger Tool.md

 Replace `<ProjectName>` with your actual project name, `<directory_path>` with the path to your directory of OpenAPI specs, and `<your_openai_api_key>` with your actual OpenAI API key.

+### Conclusion

+This documentation provides a comprehensive guide to setting up, implementing, and testing the Matrix Bot Merger Tool.
+By following these steps, you can create a robust tool for iterating through and merging relevant OpenAPI specs for creating a Matrix bot, while adhering to the principles of test-driven development.
+The tool leverages OpenAI's GPT model to assist in determining relevance and merging specs, ensuring a streamlined and efficient process.
+The implementation also includes user prompts for confirmation and additional criteria before merging, ensuring that the process meets the user's specific requirements.

 ### Commit Message

 ```plaintext